-PhD in Supply Chain Management Degrees & Programs
+PhD in Supply Chain Management Degrees & Programs in Buffalo

 Why consider a Doctorate of Supply Chain Management?
 The field of supply chain management is concerned with supervising the overall life cycle of a specific product by managing how it’s acquired, delivered, appropriated and distributed.
 Schools that offer doctorates in supply chain management programs often do so with the intention of providing students with a high level education on the conceptual abilities and methodological resources a supply chain manager needs to ship products from suppliers to consumers.